spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 #.
 Environment preparation

-   Now that you have set up an Ubuntu environment with WSL, please open Ubuntu and run the following command to install various packages that will be needed to install FSL and SCT.
+   Now that you have set up an Ubuntu environment with WSL, please open Ubuntu and run the following command to install various packages that will be needed to install SCT.
 This will require your password

    .. code-block:: sh